ZakArmstrong99/Pewlett-Hackard-Analysis/README.md

 ![total_mentors](https://user-images.githubusercontent.com/107213807/180572746-bcaa0820-148c-479b-9444-6494b6e47ba9.png)

 The number of potential mentors relative to the total retiring, there may not be enough mentors to teach new employees looking to take the roles lost from the "silver tsunami".
+With the current number of potential mentors, each mentor would have to take on around 47 new employees each.